TITLE 20: CORRECTIONS, CRIMINAL JUSTICE, AND LAW ENFORCEMENT

 A) Has any medical condition that requires medical attention, such as dependence on drugs or alcohol, diabetes, epilepsy, allergies, asthma, heart condition, etc.;

-B) Has any indications of mental illness, developmental disabilities, or dual diagnosis;
+B) Has any indications of acute mental or emotional disturbance, mental illness, developmental disabilities or dual diagnosis;

-C) Has any suicidal tendencies as determined by the use of an approved screening instrument or history of medical illness;
+C) Is at imminent risk of self harm as determined by the use of an approved screening instrument or history of medical illness;

 D) Is on medication; and